Yagomfh/launch-kit/README.md

 - `docker`: adds a Dockerfile and .dockerignore to your project
 - `page`: adds a new page to your frontend project
+- `email`: adds email provider to your backend so you can send emails
+- `email-confirmation`: forces users to confirm their email address before they can login

 ### Example

 ```bash
 npx launchkit-cli@latest add docker
 ```

+## Troubleshooting

+### Email confirmation not working

+SendGrid requires you to verify your email address before you can send emails.

+If the `from` adn `replyTo` emails you setup are not verified the provider wo'nt be able to send emails.

 ## License